UNSW-Bioinformatics/website/content/teaching/index.md

 ---

 We are the coordinators of the [Bachelor of Engineering (Bioinformatics)](https://www.unsw.edu.au/study/undergraduate/bachelor-of-engineering-honours-bioinformatics?studentType=Domestic) degree at UNSW.
-For undergraduate students, feel free to contact the course coordinator, indicated below, for more information.
+For undergraduate students, feel free to contact the course coordinator below for more information.
 For high-school teachers/career coordinators, we are keen to promote bioinformatics to students, and are available for speaking engagements.
 Please contact [Sara Ballouz](mailto:s.ballouz@unsw.edu.au) or [Raymond Louie](mailto:r.louie@unsw.edu.au).

 We are currently teaching the following courses: